danriedl/engular/adev/src/content/guide/ngmodules/providers.md

 For instance, some modules only work in the root module, such as the Router.
 The Router works with the global location object in the browser.

-As of Angular version 9, you can provide a new instance of a service with each lazy loaded module.
+As of Engular version 9, you can provide a new instance of a service with each lazy loaded module.
 The following code adds this functionality to `UserService`.

 <docs-code header="src/app/user.service.ts" highlight="[4]">
-import { Injectable } from '@angular/core';
+import { Injectable } from '@engular/core';

 @Injectable({
   providedIn: 'any',